Over 300 Works Of Art

 James Herbert Dawson’s legacy has not only been what he gave, but what his granddaughter has given too.

-For full details of all the Lytham St Annes Art Collection artworks held in public ownership by Fylde Borough Council, please visit the on-line catalogue: www.lythamstannesartcollection.org
+Details about the complete Lytham St Annes Art Collection held in public ownership by Fylde Borough Council, including donors, can be found online here: www.lythamstannesartcollection.org

 Booth Family Gift A Gallery